jamal-rahimzadegan/next-js-breadcrumbs/README.md

     <div className="d-flex align-items-center">
       <p onClick={() => navigate('/')}>home</p>
       {breadcrumbs.map((item, i) => {
-        return item.title !== 'homepage title goes here' ? ( // exclude your homepage if you have a button that goes to home page by this condition
+        return item.title !== 'homepage title goes here' ? ( // exclude your homepage if you have a button that goes to the home page by this condition
           <>
             <p className="mx-1">-</p>
             <p onClick={() => navigate(item.href)} key={item.href}>